Falls Curfew

 The Falls Curfew, also called the Battle of the Falls (or Lower Falls), was a British Army operation during 3–5 July 1970 in the Falls district of Belfast, Northern Ireland.
 The operation began as a search for weapons in the staunchly Irish nationalist district.
 As the search ended, local youths attacked the British soldiers with stones and petrol bombs and the soldiers responded with CS gas.
 This quickly developed into gun battles between British soldiers and the Irish Republican Army (IRA).
-After four hours of continuous clashes, the British commander sealed off the area, which comprised 3,000 homes, and imposed a curfew which would last for 36 hours.
+After four hours of continuous clashes, the British commander sealed off the area, which comprised 3,000 homes, and imposed a curfew which would last for 34 hours.
 Thousands of British troops moved into the curfew zone and carried out house-to-house searches for weapons, while coming under intermittent attack from the IRA and rioters.
 The searches caused much destruction, and a large amount of CS gas was fired into the area.
 Many residents complained of suffering abuse at the hands of the soldiers.
 On 5 July, the curfew was brought to an end when thousands of women and children from Andersonstown marched into the curfew zone with food and other supplies for the locals.

 During the operation, four civilians were killed by the British Army, at least 78 people were wounded and 337 were arrested.
 Eighteen soldiers were also wounded.
 Large quantities of weapons and ammunition were captured.
 The British Army admitted afterwards that some of its soldiers had been involved in looting.
 The Falls Curfew was a turning point in the Troubles.
 It is seen as having turned many Catholics/Irish nationalists against the British Army and having boosted support for the IRA.

 Background

 The Northern Ireland riots of August 1969 marked the beginning of the Troubles.
-In Belfast, Catholic Irish nationalists clashed with Protestant Ulster loyalists and the mainly-Protestant Royal Ulster Constabulary (RUC), Northern Ireland’s police force.
+In Belfast, Catholic Irish nationalists clashed with Protestant Ulster loyalists and the mainly-Protestant Royal Ulster Constabulary (RUC), Northern Ireland's police force.
 Hundreds of Catholic homes and businesses were burnt out and more than 1,000 families, mostly Catholics, were forced to flee.
 The rioting ended with Operation Banner, the deployment of British troops.
 In December 1969, the IRA split into the 'Official' IRA and 'Provisional' IRA, with the 'Provisionals' promising to defend Catholic areas.

 A week before the Falls Curfew, on Saturday 27 June 1970, there was severe rioting in Belfast following marches by the Protestant/unionist Orange Order.
-At the Short Strand, a Catholic enclave in a Protestant part of the city, the Provisional IRA fought a five-hour gun battle with loyalists (see Battle of St Matthew's).
-Three people were killed and the loyalists withdrew.
-The Provisional IRA presented itself as having successfully defended a vulnerable Catholic enclave from armed loyalist mobs.
+At the Short Strand, a Catholic enclave in a Protestant part of the city, the Provisional IRA fought a five-hour gun battle with loyalists.
+Three people were killed, and the loyalists withdrew; the Provisional IRA presented itself as having successfully defended a vulnerable Catholic enclave from armed loyalist mobs.

 Meanwhile, the Official IRA arranged for a large number of weapons to be brought into the mainly nationalist and Catholic Lower Falls area for distribution.
 The area was a stronghold of the Official IRA.